 Experience with Similar Companies

 Your tax preparer should have experience working with startups that are similar to yours in size, funding stage, business entity type, and business model.
-Your business’s entity type—partnership, limited liability company (LLC), corporation, etc.—directly impacts the tax filing requirements, so you want to be sure that you’re working with an expert for your specific situation.
-The tax return for a pre-revenue seed stage SaaS company is going to look very different from a direct-to-consumer ecommerce startup that has warehouses across the country.
+Your business’ entity type—partnership, limited liability company (LLC), corporation, etc.—directly impacts the tax filing requirements, so you want to be sure that you’re working with an expert for your specific situation.
+The tax return for a pre-revenue seed stage SaaS company is going to look very different from a direct-to-consumer e-commerce startup that has warehouses across the country.

-For example, the filing requirements can vary depending on your business’s structure and location.
+For example, the filing requirements can vary depending on your business’ structure and location.
 Many startups are incorporated in Delaware as C corporations, which can require filing a Delaware annual report.
 But if the startup is based in California, there may be additional California state filings, or even city-specific filings.
-Companies that have a presence in multiple states may have additional state filing requirements (and in some states, a taxable “presence” doesn’t necessarily require any physical presence).
+Companies that have a presence in multiple states may have additional state filing requirements (in some states, a taxable “presence” doesn’t necessarily require any physical presence).
 And that’s not even a comprehensive list.

 Tax preparers who regularly work with similar startups can guide you with confidence, as they know what the process looks like and how to avoid pitfalls.

 Expertise in Your Industry

 You may also want to look for a tax preparer who has worked directly with companies in your industry.
 Similar to how your company structure and location can impact your tax return and filing requirements, there may be important nuances between industries.

 Industry experience is also important when it comes to bookkeeping, and mistakes in your books can translate into added difficulties come tax time.